iFixit/itbrokeand.ifixit.com/_posts/2014-08-27-web-ops-dnd.md

 > when syslog bounced it.

-The trigger is the only thing the DM provides to the players at the start; it is whatever would cause us to realize there is a problem.
+The trigger is the only thing the DM provides to the players at the start; it is whatever would cause us to realize that there is a problem.

-For engineers unused to this sort of troubleshooting, it can be a bit disorienting to start.
+For engineers unfamiliar to this sort of troubleshooting, it can be a bit disorienting to start.
 I found it's helpful to cover the basics of [the OODA loop] and include one or two engineers in the group who have gone through the activity before.

 From there on, the DM's primary role is to answer questions without giving any hints.
-For instance, if the players ask "What does 'mysql show processlist' show?", "There are lots of queries stacked up" is a bad answer; "There are 129 rows; 80% of them are in the query state with a time of 80 or more, while the rest are sleeping" is better.
+For instance, if the players ask "What does `mysql show processlist` show?", "There are lots of queries stacked up" is a bad answer; "There are 129 rows; 80% of them are in the query state with a time of 80 or more, while the rest are sleeping" is better.
 Additionally, the players need to know *how* to